WestDRI/rcmodules22/content/chapel/chapel-02-task-parallelism.md

 outside the `coforall` can be read by all threads, while the variables declared inside, are available only to the particular thread.

-> ## Exercise 6
+> ### <font style="color:blue">Exercise "Task.1"</font>
 > Would it be possible to print all the messages in the right order?
-Modify the code in the last example
+Modify the code in the last example as
-> as required and save it as `exercise6.chpl`.
->
-> Hint: you can use an array of strings declared in the main thread, into which all the concurrent threads
+> required and save it as `consecutive.chpl`.
+Hint: you can use an array of strings declared in the main
-> could write their messages in the right order.
-Then, at the end, have the main thread print all elements
+> thread, into which all the concurrent threads could write their messages in the right order.
+Then, at the
-> of the array.
+> end, have the main thread print all elements of the array.

-> ## Exercise 7
+> ### <font style="color:blue">Exercise "Task.2"</font>
-> Consider the following code `exercise7.chpl`:
+> Consider the following code `gmax.chpl` to find the maximum array element.
+Complete this code, and also time
+> the `coforall` loop.
 > ```chpl
-> use Random;
+> use Random, Time;
-> config const m = 8: int;
-> const nelem = 10**m: int;
+> config const nelem = 1e8: int;
 > var x: [1..nelem] real;
 > fillRandom(x);	                   // fill array with random numbers
 > var gmax = 0.0;
 >
-> // here put your code to find gmax
+> config const numthreads = 2;       // let's pretend we have 2 cores
+> const n = nelem / numthreads;      // number of elements per thread
+> const r = nelem - n*numthreads;    // these elements did not fit into the last thread
+> var lmax: [1..numthreads] real;    // local maxima for each thread
+> coforall threadid in 1..numthreads do {
+>   var start, finish: int;
+>   start = ...
+>   finish = ...
+>   ... compute lmax for this thread ...
+> }
 >
+> // put largest lmax into gmax
+> for threadid in 1..numthreads do                        // a serial loop
+>   if lmax[threadid] > gmax then gmax = lmax[threadid];
+>
-> writeln('the maximum value in x is: ', gmax);
+> writef('The maximum value in x is %14.12dr\n', gmax);   // formatted output
+> writeln('It took ', watch.elapsed(), ' seconds');
 > ```
 > Write a parallel code to find the maximum value in the array `x`.
-Be careful: the number of threads
+Be careful: the number of threads should not be
-> should not be excessive.
+> excessive.
 Best to use `numthreads` to organize parallel loops.

-> ## Discussion
+For each thread compute the `start` and `finish`
+> indices of its array elements and cycle through them to find the local maximum.
+Then in the main thread cycle through
+> all local maxima to find the global maximum.

+> ### <font style="color:blue">Discussion</font>
 > Run the code of last Exercise using different number of threads, and different sizes of the array `x` to
 > see how the execution time changes.
 For example:
 > ```sh
-> $ time ./exercise7 --m=8 --numthreads=1
+> $ ./gmax --nelem=100_000_000 --numthreads=1
 > ```
 >
 > Discuss your observations.
 Is there a limit on how fast the code could run?